jesperberth/automationclass/lab02/lab2.md

 ![Alt text](pics/005_create_github.png?raw=true "Create GitHub Account")

-Lets create a new Repository, click the green "New" in the top left corner
+Lets create a new Repository, click the green "New" in the top right corner

 ![Alt text](pics/006_login_github.png?raw=true "Login GitHub")

 Give you repository a name "ansibleclass"

-Click "Create repository"

 Select "Public" - it's default - __for the purpose of these labs keep it public__

 Make Sure you tick __"Initialize this repository with a README"__

+Click "Create repository"

 ![Alt text](pics/007_newrepo_github.png?raw=true "Create Repo")